azagniotov/stubby4j/README.md

       body:
 ```

-1. Each item in the yaml list is an HTTP life-cycle.
-You can have as many life-cycles as you want in one configuration.
+1. Each `request` in the YAML list must be prepended with the `-` sign.
+You can have as many `request` configurations as you want
+in one file.
-2. Each HTTP life-cycle has one `request` and one `response` node.
-Each of these in turn has its
+2. Each `request` must have one `response` node underneath.
-respective child nodes as per the above example.
+3. `body` can span across multiple lines as long as appropriate indentation is in place and block literals such as `|` or `>` are used.
+4. When specifying JSON as a `response` `body`, use block literals such as `|` or `>`.
-3. Response `latency` is in milliseconds.
+5. Configuration for `latency` in `'response` node is in milliseconds.
-4. In order to enable 30x redirects, please refer to the above example.
+6. In order to enable 30x redirects, please refer to the above example.
 In other words, configure `response` header
 `location` with the location URL of the expected redirect

 Please keep in mind: